Key takeaways

 - Keeping a smart website maintenance budget helps you stay ahead of issues, avoid surprise bills, and keep your site ready to grow with your business.

 Website maintenance costs money.
-A personal blog may need only $5–25 each month, while an eCommerce site can spend thousands.
-Your website maintenance cost depends on factors like hosting and domain renewals, security, and updates.
+A personal blog may need only $5–25 each month, while an e-commerce site can spend thousands.
+Your website maintenance costs depend on factors such as hosting and domain renewals, security, and updates.

-Before we go through each one in detail, here’s a quick look at the typical costs of the most common website essentials:
+Before we go through each one in detail, here’s a quick look at the typical costs of the most common website essentials and website maintenance pricing:

 Domain name | $10–20/year (premium names can cost more) | Essential for all websites |